 We are currently studying the New Testament book of Acts.
 This book tells the story of “The Acts of the Apostles” in forming the Early Church.
-This week we will study Acts 12.
+This week we will study Acts 20.
 Pastor Zieman will deliver the Bible study via e-mail each week, and we also will post it to the website.
-Want to join the study?
-Contact Marshall via email: firstname.lastname@example.org

 One Great Hour of Sharing

+Your One Great Hour of Sharing (OGHS) fish bank should have arrived in the mail several weeks ago.
+Keep filling them with your coins and dollars.
+When we are able to meet again at church, we will collect them.
 Try these fun lessons and activities to learn more about the terrific projects that the OGHS offering supports to repair the broken things in our world.